ManimCommunity/manim/docs/source/tutorials/using_text.rst

 Text objects behave like a VGroup-like iterable of all characters in the given text.
 In particular, slicing is possible.

-For example, you can set each letter to different colour by iterating it.
+For example, you can set each letter to different color by iterating it.

 .. manim:: IterateColor

     class IterateColor(Scene):
         def construct(self):
-            text = Text("Colours").scale(2)
+            text = Text("Colors").scale(2)
             for letter in text:
                 letter.set_color(random_bright_color())
                 self.play(Write(letter))